- Allergic Living - http://allergicliving.com -

 Always be aware of all of the different names for the foods you are allergic to, and wherever possible, stick with unprocessed foods such as fruits, vegetables, rice, and meats.

 Source products.
 If there are certain products that you rely on at home, don’t expect to find them in other cities and countries.
-Find stores that stock what you need before you go, or plan to bring some of your favourite products along.
+Find stores that stock what you need before you go, or plan to bring some of your favorite products along.

 Connect with local allergy organizations.
 Almost every city has an asthma and allergy organization; call or email them in advance and ask them for hotel, grocery store, restaurant and activity recommendations.